 Mt Eliza House

 In 1890, a Kings Park Water Reservoir Residence was built to house the catchment warden of the newly established Mt Eliza Reservoir.
-Today, the restored Federation home, commonly known as Mt Eliza House, is a popular venue for corporate meetings and social functions.
+Today, the restored Federation home, commonly known as Mt Eliza House, is administered by the Water Corporation and used for corporate meetings and social functions.

 Royal Kings Park Tennis Club